Local Government and Social Care Ombudsman

 There are some complaints from local authority tenants that could be considered by the Housing Ombudsman, the Local Government and Social Care Ombudsman (LGSCO) or both Ombudsman.
 See our fact sheet for more information on these complaints.

 We work with the LGSCO, under a memorandum of understanding, to agree a common approach to the definition of jurisdictional boundaries, early handling and signposting of complaints and other forms of joint working.

 Working with the Regulator

-The Regulator for Social Housing and the Housing Ombudsman have different functions but we have a memorandum of understanding which sets out how we work together.
+The Regulator of Social Housing and the Housing Ombudsman have different functions but have arrangements in place for the two bodies to work together.

 Housing Ombudsman Service

 We seek to resolve complaints from residents about registered providers of social housing and some managing agents and private landlords who are voluntary members.
 We deal with each complaint to find the best outcome for the individual circumstances.

 We support the resolution of complaints while they are within the landlord’s complaints process.
 Where disputes remain unresolved, we may seek to resolve them through mediation or we may carry out formal investigations.
 Depending on the outcome of an investigation, we may include orders and recommendations to resolve the dispute.
 We also promote positive change in the housing sector.